Skip to main content

 Utica Water and Power Authority is a nonprofit, Joint Powers Authority, which was formed in 1996 as a partnership between the City of Angels Camp and the Union Public Utilities District.

-A staff of 10 operate a 27-mile-long water conveyance system consisting of Gold-Rush-era earthen ditches, wooden flumes, penstocks, and five reservoirs to move water from Avery to Angels Camp.
-That water serves the residential, commercial and agricultural needs of 9,500+ people.
-Utica also operates two hydroelectric power plants: one in Murphys and one in Angels Camp.
+A staff of 10 operate a 27-mile-long water conveyance system consisting of Gold-Rush-era earthen ditches, wooden flumes and five reservoirs to move water from Avery to Angels Camp.
+That water serves the residential, commercial and agricultural needs of 10,000+ people.
+Utica also operates two hydroelectric power plants: one is Murphys and one in Angels Camp.